 When available, the Facilities Maintenance Manager or his/her designee, assigns CADA-owned vehicles to maintenance employees for use in the performance of CADA work during normal business hours.
-In the event an on-call Resident Services Representative or other CADA personnel need to use a CADA vehicle to perform an after-hours task, he or she they must contact his or hertheir supervisor first.
+In the event an on-call Resident Services Representative or other CADA personnel need to use a CADA vehicle to perform an after-hours task, they must contact their supervisor first.
 If CADA-owned vehicles are not available, employees are responsible for providing their own work vehicles.